-Colorado law permits state residents with a valid permit (CCW) to carry a concealed firearm, as well as non-residents with a valid CCW from their state.
+Colorado law allows you to carry a concealed firearm if you were issued a valid concealed carry permit by the state or by another state that Colorado honors.
 A CCW can be obtained by any resident at least 21 years of age who is not otherwise prohibited from having a firearm.
 Without such a permit, carrying a concealed weapon is normally a violation of Colorado law.

 To help you better understand the process for obtaining a Colorado concealed handgun permit, our Colorado criminal defense lawyers address the following faqs, below:

 - 1. Who may obtain a Colorado concealed carry permit?